 - Divide pie dough in half.
 Refrigerate the rest of the dough while preparing the filling.

-- Roll out first pie crust and place in pie pan like pictured above.
+- Roll out the first pie crust and place it in the pie pan as pictured above.

-- Sprinkle 1 Tbsp of the flour on the bottom (this will help absorb the wetness from the berries)
+- Sprinkle 1 tablespoon of the flour on the bottom (this will help absorb the wetness from the berries)